 You can help the seniors you care about by working with them to develop their own action plan.
 Use these four easy steps.

-- Build a support network — Make a list of a minimum of three people who can help you in the event of an emergency.
+Make a list of a minimum of three people who can help you in the event of an emergency.
 Contact these people and ensure their willingness.
 Discuss your needs and make sure everyone in your support network knows how to reach you, enter your home, and operate any necessary medical equipment.
 Make arrangements for your support network to check on you during an alert or issue.
 Ensure your trusted contacts have house keys and garage codes, as well as access to your Ready Kit and emergency supplies.
 Determine best ways to contact your network.
 Have provisions that plan for landline phones or other key communications systems being out.

-- Make a list of your key health data and needs — Create a list of your health conditions, medications, medical alerts, and insurance information, and include a copy in your Ready Kit and store it on your mobile phone.
+Create a list of your health conditions, medications, medical alerts, and insurance information, and include a copy in your Ready Kit and store it on your mobile phone.
 Discuss this list ahead of time with your emergency contacts.
 Wear any medical tags or bracelets to alert rescue personnel of any medical conditions.

-- Develop an evacuation plan — Decide on the best way to evacuate your home if a hazardous scenario calls for it.
+Decide on the best way to evacuate your home if a hazardous scenario calls for it.
 If you need assistance to leave, make sure your support network knows and can operate any wheelchairs or other needed medical devices.
 Provide a copy of your evacuation plan to them and keep a copy where you can easily access it during an emergency.